lightmeterio/ControlCenter/README.md

 ### Cross compilation

-To cross compile, for instance, to Windows, execute, adapting to your environment:
+To compile to Windows, using Linux as host (requires cross compiler):

 ```
-CC=x86_64-w64-mingw32-gcc GOOS=windows GOARCH=amd64 make release
+make windows_release
 ```

 Which will create a file called `lightmeter.exe`.